 Each year a different subject is selected for the documentary.
 Students write narratives, make interview appointments, film their subjects, mix sound and edit footage.

 “We tend to think that kids know technology.
-But they don’t know how to use it in a professional manner.
+But they don’t know how to use it in a professional manor.
 Here they know it’s for the public and they have deadlines,” said Ravenscroft.

 Students phoned their sources and scheduled interview appointments themselves.